edgafner/dorkag/.github/ISSUE_TEMPLATE/feature_codecov_request.md

 ---
-name: AZD Plugin Feature request
+name: Codecov Plugin Feature request
 about: Suggest an idea for this project
 title: "[FEATURE]:"
 labels: enhancement